lu-jim/vocl/README.md

-# Vocali
+# Vocl

-Vocali is a transcription platform prototype built with a serverless AWS backend and a Nuxt frontend.
+Vocl is a transcription platform prototype built with a serverless AWS backend and a Nuxt frontend.

 ## Project goals